 Ryo Kato Web Page

-Prior to the current position, Kato has been primarily specialized in macro-economic model building and engaged in wide-ranging policy work in Research and Statistics Department, Monetary Affairs Department and Financial Stability and Banking Supervision Department of the Bank.
-Prior to joining the Bank of Japan, Kato was working for International Monetary Fundís Strategy, Policy and Review Department, where he contributed to the fundís crisis management efforts.
-Kato was also a member of the Macroeconomic Assessment Group (MAG), convened under the auspices of the Basel Committee on Banking Supervision (BCBS) and Financial Stability Board (FSB), with the aim of developing Basel 3, the new global regulation framework for banking systems.
+Prior to the current position, Kato has been primarily specialized in macro-economic model building and engaged in wide-ranging policy work in Research and Statistics Department and Monetary Affairs Department of the Bank of Japan.
+Previously, Kato was working for International Monetary Fundís Strategy, Policy and Review Department, where he contributed to the fundís crisis management efforts.
+Kato was also a former member of the Macroeconomic Assessment Group (MAG), convened under the auspices of the Basel Committee on Banking Supervision (BCBS) and Financial Stability Board (FSB), with the aim of developing Basel 3.

 Kato was born in Mie Prefecture, Japan, in 1973.
 He graduated with a bachelor of economics degree from the University of Tokyo and, in 2002, earned a Ph.D. in economics from the Ohio State University.

 2017-2018 Head of Global Economic Rserach Division, International Department, Bank of Japan

 2006-2009, Economist, Policy Development and Review Department, International Monetary Fund

 1996-2006, Economist, Bank of Japan

 Ph.D.
 2002, Economics, The Ohio State University

 2009-2012 Chief editor of Monetary and Economic Studies